From: EPI Inc. Contact: tech@epi-eng.com

 There are many different forms of energy.
 There are a few which are of particular interest with respect to powerplants: kinetic energy (the energy contained in a body by virtue of its velocity), potential energy (the energy contained in a body by virtue of its position), chemical energy (energy which can be released by a chemical reaction, such as combustion), and heat energy (energy which can be used to make machines operate).

-<< Return to: Contents Go to: Top of Page Next Subject: Stress and Strain >>
+<< Return to: Contents Go to: Top of Page Next Subject: Power and Torque >>